This is my review of the IHG Rewards Club Premium Mastercard credit card.

 American Express Membership Rewards stopped being an IHG Rewards Club partner in 2012.
 This means that, if you need to top-off your IHG Rewards Club account to get to a suitable level for a redemption, the credit card may offer an easy way to get the points you need.

-As a sign-up bonus, 20,000 points is worth around £80 of free hotel stays if used well.
-You will also benefit from your Platinum status when you redeem your points.
+As a sign-up bonus, 20,000 IHG Rewards Club points is worth around £80 of free hotel stays.
+You will also benefit from your Platinum Elite status when you redeem your points.
 This is a good return on the £99 fee.

 If you managed to spend £10,000 on the card in a card year, in order to trigger the free night voucher, then the earning rate is attractive.

-After the first year, if you felt that you would spend under £10,000, it becomes less attractive unless you value the Platinum status.
+After the first year, if you felt that you would spend under £10,000, it becomes less attractive unless you want the Platinum Elite status, but any regular guest at IHG hotels would value this.
+My personal view is that this is arguably the best Visa or Mastercard on the market for high spenders who will trigger the free night each year.

 (Want to earn more miles and points from credit cards?
 Click here to visit our dedicated airline and hotel travel credit cards page or use the ‘Credit Cards Update’ link in the menu bar at the top of the page.)